jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2b.md

-+++
+---
-title= "The Earth's northern quarter has more civilization than the southern" description= "Parallel to the courses of all these stars in their spheres, there runs a large circle which belongs to the highest sphere and divides it into two halves.
-This is the ecliptic (zodiac)" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2a" linkbtext= "Part 2a" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2c" linkftext= "Part 2c" heading= "Part 2b" icon = "/icons/ibn.jpg" date = 2020-01-29
+title: "The Earth's northern quarter has more civilization than the southern"
+description: "Parallel to the courses of all these stars in their spheres, there runs a large circle which belongs to the highest sphere and divides it into two halves.
+This is the ecliptic (zodiac)"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2b"
+date: 2020-01-29
+---

 <!-- SUPPLEMENTARY NOTE TO THE SECOND PREFATORY DISCUSSION -->